A rule of thumb is that a meeting with more than eight people isn’t a decision-making meeting.

 I tend to favor the latter approach.
-You want substantitive, impactful decision-making to be happening throughout the company, and even if you don’t design it that way, people will add the extra meetings anyway to get things done.
-You’ll end up with an ad hoc, informally-specified, parallel version of what you’re designing otherwise, so you just end up with twice as many meetings, making the organization much less effective.
+You want substantitive, impactful decision-making to be happening throughout the company.
+If you don’t design it that way, people will add the extra meetings anyway to get things done.
+You’ll end up with an ad hoc, informally-specified, parallel version of what you’re designing.
+This results in twice as many meetings, making the organization much less effective.

 The important thing is to then think about the communication needs of these groups.
 You might decide to share the notes from these meetings to other leadership teams, or publish them on the wiki.
-You might have some sort of weekly communication coming out of each meeting.
-Or have a short sync meeting between the two once a week.
+You could have some sort of weekly communication coming out of each meeting.
+Or have a short sync meeting between the two occasionally.